 For more frequently asked questions and answers, check out the FAQ page.

 Anitian can help get you ready.

 The longest and most grueling part of the FedRAMP (and/or StateRAMP) processes is getting ready for the audit by the 3PAO.
 Taking a do-it-yourself or consulting services approach typically takes 18-24 months to prepare, design, build, configure, and document all the components needed to pass a FedRAMP audit and achieve your Authority to Operate (ATO) for your cloud application in AWS or Azure.
 The costs can be surprising as well, rising near $2M for many implementations.

 That’s where Anitian comes in.

-The Anitian Compliance Automation Platform can have you FedRAMP and StateRAMP audit-ready in 60 days – and at half the cost – by leveraging a complete, pre-engineered cloud security environment that runs in your AWS or Azure account.
+Anitian SecureCloud for Compliance Automation platform can have you FedRAMP audit-ready up to 80% faster – and at half the cost – by leveraging a complete, pre-engineered cloud security environment that runs in your AWS or Azure account.
 The Anitian platform wraps around an application in hours to make existing or new cloud applications secure and compliant in days, rather than months or years.
 Ready to get started?
 Schedule a demo with the Anitian team today.